-Common sentiments about breastfeeding in our culture tends towards two extremes.
-It’s either romanticised with images of mothers smiling gently at their baby in a softly lit room as if they’re inside a bubble from the distractions and noise of the outside world.
+Common sentiments about breastfeeding in our culture tend towards two extremes.
+It’s either romanticised with images of mothers smiling gently at their baby in a softly lit room as if they’re inside a bubble, free from the distractions and noise of the outside world.

 Or it’s demonised, with horror stories of women whose babies bit them, had terrible engorgement and mastitis, or had a baby attached to them at the nipple 24/7.

 The reality is somewhere in the middle: some days and moments are wonderful and sweet and other times are just plain fight-back-the-tears hard.
 Even though breastfeeding is completely natural, and all of a sudden your breasts know how to produce milk (how cool is that?!), breastfeeding is more complicated than just putting your baby on the breast.

 Here are 8 problems that new mums might experience with breastfeeding

 In the first few days of breastfeeding, it’s likely that your let-down reflex will be a little slow to start.
 The let-down reflex is your breast’s response to baby’s nipple stimulation, it’s the ‘green light’ that signals your baby is ready to feed, and milk should be produced.
 Nerves in the nipple trigger hormones that cause the breast to push out the milk.